oracle-livelabs/goldengate/ggs-bidirectional-replication/create/create-gb.md

 In this lab, you will:
 * Locate Oracle Cloud Infrastructure GoldenGate in the Console
 * Create a OCI GoldenGate deployment
-* Register the source and target databases
+* Create database registrations for the source and target Autonomous Databases
+* Review the OCI GoldenGate deployment details
+* Access the OCI GoldenGate deployment console

+### Prerequisites

+This lab assumes that you completed all preceding labs.

 ## Task 1: Create a deployment